 Laws and regulations in the United States and other countries to prevent illegal activities.
 Compels exchanges and other money transmitters to report suspicious activity.

 Taking advantage of the price difference of an asset on two different markets or exchanges, often internationally.
 The price difference is used for a quick profit.

 Short form for ‘Application Specific Integrated Circuit’, it’s a silicon chip specifically designed to do a single task.
 Often compared to GPUs, ASICs are specially made for mining and may offer significant power savings.

 A mnemonic passphrase made up of 12 or 24 words.
 It acts as a backup, ensuring that you can always access your funds.
 In the event that you forget your password or lose your device, your Backup Phrase is the only way you have to restore the wallet and retrieve access to your funds.

-Bitcoin is the first decentralised, open source cryptocurrency that runs on a global peer to peer network, without the need for middlemen and a centralised issuer.
+Bitcoin is the first decentralized, open source cryptocurrency that runs on a global peer to peer network, without the need for middlemen and a centralized issuer.